Quantum Non-Linear Bandit Optimization: Experiments

-We compare the performance of our Q-NLB-UCB algorithm with a quantum linear bandit algorithm: QLinUCB \citep{WZL+23}, and two other quantum non-linear bandit algorithms: Q-GP-UCB \citep{DLV+23} and QMCKernelUCB \citep{hikimaquantum}.
-We set time horizon $T = 300$ for all compared algorithms.

-To run Q-NLB-UCB, we set our parametric function model $f_\vw$ to be a two linear layer neural network along with the $\mathtt{sigmoid}$ function as the non-linear activation function:
+\textbf{Experimental Setup.} We compare the performance of our Q-NLB-UCB algorithm with QLinUCB \citep{WZL+23}, Q-GP-UCB \citep{DLV+23} and QMCKernelUCB \citep{hikimaquantum}.
+According to \cite{hikimaquantum}, the only difference between Q-GP-UCB and QMCKernelUCB is a trade-off parameter $\eta$ balancing the precision of quantum amplitude estimation and the noise in observations, and when $\eta = 1$, they become the same.
+In our experiments, we set $\eta = 0.1$ for QMCKernelUCB.
+To run Q-NLB-UCB, we set our parametric function model $f_\vw$ to be a two linear layer neural network with the sigmoid activation function.
+Our implementation is based upon the sklearn, BoTorch \citep{balandat2020botorch}, and Qiskit \citep{qiskit2024}.

-where $\vw =[w_1,b_1, w_2, b_2]$ and $w_1, b_1$ represent the weight and bias of the first layer $\mathtt{linear1}$ and $w_2, b_2$ represent the weight and bias of the second layer $\mathtt{linear2}$.
-We set the dimension of activation function to 25.
-Our implementation is based upon the sklearn \citep{HKNLS2021}, BoTorch \citep{balandat2020botorch}, and Qiskit \citep{qiskit2024}.
 To stay consistent with theoretical analysis, cumulative regret is also used to evaluate algorithms.
-In order to reduce the impact of randomness in algorithms, we repeat each experiment 5 times and report the mean and adjusted standard error of cumulative regrets, i.e., $\mathrm{mean} \pm \mathrm{std}/\sqrt{5}$.
+In order to reduce the impact of randomness in algorithms, we repeat each experiment 5 times and report the mean and adjusted standard errors of cumulative regrets, i.e., $\mathrm{mean} \pm \mathrm{std}/\sqrt{5}$.